-The current preferred option is for a 12,000ML piped delivery that provides water to broad areas in the regions of West Tamar, East Tamar, Pipers River and Pipers Brook.
-Key aspects of the scheme currently include:
+The current preferred option is for approximately 12,000ML piped delivery that provides water to broad areas in the regions of West Tamar, East Tamar, Hillwood, Lilydale, Pipers River and Pipers Brook.
+The project team are working to reduce the entitlement cost per ML for irrigators by increasing the capacity of the scheme through additional EOIs.

 · Delivery to 11,175ML of entitlements, as per the expressions of interest, through approximately 240km of pipe;